X

 Aditya Menon

-Even.
-For the export question you asked for bearings and bush.
-Now as management we have taken a poll, not policy like we’ve taken a decision.
-We don’t do ddp, you know where we do the delivery to us we’re trying to get everything X works India because tomorrow some other war happens or any other external factor should not affect our business.
-Maybe like you know we Might lose some top line here and there because it won’t be billing in dollar, it will be rupees.
-But as management we are trying to do everything X work.
+Even for the export question you asked for bearings and bush.
+Now as management, we have taken a poll, not policy, we have taken a decision.
+We don’t do DDP where we do the delivery to US.
+We are trying to get everything ex [Phonetic] works India, because tomorrow, some other war happens or any other external factor should not affect our business.
+Maybe like we might lose some top line here and there, because it won’t be billing in dollar rate, it will be in rupees.
+But as management, we are trying to do everything ex work.

-Your payment cycle will also improve, right?
-If you do.
-180 days it will come down to 30 days.
-There will be a great amount of saving on account of interest as well as the total turnover of inventory.
+[Speech Overlap] prices from 180 days, it will come down to 30 days.
+There is a great amount of saving on account of interest as well as the total turnover of inventory.

 Aditya Menon

-So as management we are taking big decisions.
-But in our industry how it is our suppliers are bigger than us and our customers are bigger than us.
+So as management, we are taking big decisions.
+But in our industry, how it is, our suppliers are bigger than us and our customers are bigger than us.
 So it’s a challenge to get it done.
-So Mr. Is on his best to get, get it, get this done and.
-Probably they are going to conclude in the next week only.
-Yeah.
+So Mr. Aradhye is on his best to get this done.
+And probably we are going to conclude in the next week only.

 Bhargav Buddhadev

-Thank you very much and all the way.
-Yeah.
+Okay.
+Thank you very much and all the very best.

 Aditya Menon